 However, our position is irrefutable if three concessions are admitted.
-(1) Admission that Matthew 28:19-20 falls solely under the authority of the New Testament church, and (2) admission that Matthew 28:20 is authority to bring baptized believers into regular church order, and therefore, (3) admission that the historic use of "regular gospel order" is based upon the order found in Matthew 28:19-20.
+(1) Admission that Matthew 28:19-20 falls solely under the authority of the New Testament church, and (2) admission that Matthew 28:20 is authority to bring baptized believers into a covenant relationship with others and with Christ for the purpose of observing all things commanded, and therefore, (3) admission that the historic use of "regular gospel order" is based upon the order found in Matthew 28:19-20.